> AUG 19th, 2019: Virnikov Grintovec chapter updated.

 This is a nice mountain, which looks fine especially from Jezersko side (from the SE).
 Its most attractive feature is a great panorama over Jezersko to the north walls of Kamnik Alps.

 The mountain can be reached from Jezersko by marked paths (2 hours), if we use forrest roads, we can start walking higher, so shortening the hike considerably.
-One road goes from Spodnje (Lower) Jezersko into Komatevra valley and from there further up, the other road approaches the mountain from Zgornje (Upper) Jezersko, yet the third one from below Jezersko sedlo / Seeberg Sattel.
-Roads go up towards the summit also from Troegern/Korte.
+One road goes from Spodnje (Lower) Jezersko into Komatevra valley and from there further up, the other road approaches the mountain from Zgornje (Upper) Jezersko, yet the third one from Jezersko sedlo / Seeberg Sattel and the fourth one from Trögern / Korte (usually closed).

-Either by the road or by a marked path we reach from Jezersko the forrested ridge Olipov rob, above Muri farm. by this ridge the marked path goes nortwards, avoids left the rocky Žarkove peči and then soon reaches the main ridge.
+Either by the road or by a marked path we reach from Jezersko the forrested ridge Olipov rob, above the Murn farm.
+Below the ridge of Žarkove peči the marked path goes nortwards, where it soon reaches the main ridge.
 There it turns left and goes partly by the eastern ridge of Virnikov Grintovec, partly south of it towards the summit.
 In this part the path is steep and requires some care if wet, snowy or even icy (crampons in this case).
 Then it approaches the southern summit ridge and in a few steps we are on top.
+Other ascent routes (from Jezerski vrh / Seebergsattel and from Trögern / Korte) join this route below the East ridge.

 As the second highest mountain in this group is standing just above Jezersko sedlo / Seeberg Sattel, the saddle where the main road crosses these mountains, it is often visited.
 Perhaps from its summit one has the best view on Kamnik Alps from north.
 The east face of the mountain is rocky, all other sides are covered with woods and higher with pine-bush.
 In the east face one clibming route is recorded - V. Wolf v.
 Glanvell, September 19th, 1901.